 It may be obvious, but by picking up and disposing of plastic items such as rubber bands, plastic lids, and milk jug rings that are within a cat's reach, you'll be completely preventing the opportunity for your cat to get its paws on it.
 If you don't want your cat to chew on an item, then hide it or get rid of it.

 Finally, a great way to keep a cat disinterested in plastic items is by attracting them to items that are not plastic.
-Provide your cat with fun, safe toys of different textures and fabrics, use feather wands and laser pointers to entertain it, and use catnip or treats to attract it to other items you want them to play with or chew on.
+Provide your cat with fun and safe toys of different textures and fabrics, use feather wands and laser pointers to entertain it, and use catnip or treats to attract it to other items you want them to play with or chew on.